 What about prologues and epilogues?
 I think of these as naive additions that first-time writers stick on to their stories, probably to increase the page count.
 In Dances with Wolves, there’s a long scene at the beginning where Dunbar shows his bravery, but it has nothing to do with the plot.
 First-time writers seem to tack on more endings, just because they can.
 An experienced writer leaves them crying and rolls the credits.

 Several films are very complex and hard to analyze.
 I can think of Inception, Titanic, Memento, The Wizard of Oz, Curious Case of Benjamin Button, Cloud Atlas, etc. Almost all of these have story-within-story, where each character has two separate roles (or more).
 The only way to analyze these is to write down the minutes and go through the process.
 My general approach is recursive — treat each separate story as having its own cast and its own reversal and see if that helps.
 It’s possible to make different assumptions and come up with different analyses for complex films.
+I would love to do more formal research on this but don’t have time.

 What about novels?
 Since a novel is an open-ended container, novel writers have more freedom to add more goals.
 It would be interesting to study novels in the way I’ve done for films.
 My prediction is that you would see very few linear novels, a lot of two-goal stories, and several three, four, and perhaps even five-goal stories.
 It’s still the Nine-Act Structure, but with multiple false goals and turning points, until you get to the final Act 6 and everything becomes clear and the hero prevails in the end (or dies trying).
 I’m not confident that this model of multiple false goals actually describes the vast majority of novels.
 It’s a hypothesis.
 But I’m pretty confident that at least half of all popular novels use the same two-goal, nine-act structure I have outlined, as in The Girl with the Dragon Tattoo, Platoon, The World According to Garp, Harry Potter, etc. Act 5 can go for hundreds of pages in a serious novel.